-Having read and understood this updated First-Day Handout in its entirety will count as another homework assignment.
-To get the credit, read this entire document with understanding by Tuesday, March 31st.
-I will be sending you a Google form through which you will be able to verify that you have read the First-Day Handout.
-The Google form will be due at 11:59pm on Tuesday, March 31st.
-Not handing in this assignment does not exempt you from abiding by this updated First-Day Handout.
+Having read and understood this First-Day Handout in its entirety will count as one homework assignment.
+To get the credit, read this entire document with understanding.
+Then complete the final page of this document and return that page to your instructor by February 5th, 2020.
+Not handing in this assignment does not exempt you from abiding by the First-Day Handout.